 Loss of use coverage is a key term of an insurance policy that’s often overlooked.
 This concerns the amount of time it will take to repair or rebuild.
 It covers the loss of the use of your home and additional living expenses like a temporary apartment or hotel, meals, and transportation.
 Some policies may only partially cover temporary living costs, which can create difficulties as people try to rebuild and cover their temporary living costs.

+What is the fire claim settlement procedure in California?
 When filing a homeowners insurance claim, contact your insurance company’s claims department.
 They’ll assign a claims adjuster, who’s tasked with assessing the damage and submitting an estimate for review.
-To ensure that you’re fully reimbursed by your insurance company, follow these tips:
+To ensure that you’re fully reimbursed by your insurance company, follow these tips for a successful homeowners insurance fire claim:

 - Document all losses.
 Take pictures of the damage and list all items destroyed or needing repairs.
 Include the amount you paid for the items and collect any receipts you have.
 This will speed up the claims-filing process.